Debra Wilson

-Debra Wilson (born April 26, 1962), also known as Debra Wilson Skelton or Debra Skelton, is an American actress and comedian.
-She is known for being the longest-serving original cast member on the sketch comedy series Mad TV, having appeared on the show's first eight seasons from 1995 to 2003.
-As a voice actress, she has voiced various characters on television, including Ramaraffe on Mao Mao: Heroes of Pure Heart (2019-2020), Grandma Shark on Baby Shark's Big Show!
-(2020–present), and Kira on Dogs in Space (2021–present).
-She has voiced multiple characters on series such as Black Dynamite (2012–2015), All Hail King Julien (2014–2016), and Spitting Image (2020–2022).
-She also starred in the films The Summerland Project (2016) and Bodied (2017).
+Debra Wilson is an American actress and comedian.
+She is the longest-serving original cast member on the sketch comedy series Mad TV, having appeared on the show's first eight seasons from 1995 to 2003.
+As a voice actress, she has voiced various characters on television shows and video games, including Mao Mao: Heroes of Pure Heart, Baby Shark's Big Show!, Spitting Image, Mirror's Edge Catalyst, Wolfenstein, Star Wars Jedi: Fallen Order, Star Wars Jedi: Survivor, Halo Infinite, Diablo IV, Suicide Squad: Kill the Justice League, Star Trek: Deep Space Nine, Destiny 2, as well as Death Stranding 2: On the Beach.

-Wilson has had lead voice roles in video games such as Rebecca Thane in Mirror's Edge Catalyst (2016), Amanda Waller in Batman: The Enemy Within (2017–2018) and Suicide Squad: Kill the Justice League (2023), Grace Walker in the Wolfenstein series (2017–2019), General Lyons in Call of Duty: Modern Warfare (2019), Sophia Akande in The Outer Worlds (2019), Cere Junda in Star Wars Jedi: Fallen Order (2019), Kit in Ratchet & Clank: Rift Apart (2021), Savathûn in Destiny 2 (2021–2022), Harbinger in Halo Infinite (2021), Renata Glasc in League of Legends (2022–present).

-In 2022, Wilson became the sixth official voice of Daisy Duck, making her the first African-American performer of the character.
+She also starred in the films The Summerland Project and Bodied.
+In 2022, Wilson replaced Tress MacNeille as the voice of Daisy Duck in Mickey Mouse Funhouse, making her the first African-American performer of the character.

 Early life

 Wilson was born and raised in New York City, in the neighborhood of Ozone Park, Queens, and attended the New York City High School of the Performing Arts.
 After graduation, she studied television and radio broadcasting at Syracuse University.
 She worked as a preschool teacher during the 1980s for the All Saints Church, in Sunnyside, Queens.

 Wilson made her television acting debut on The Apollo Comedy Hour and The Uptown Comedy Club, where she became a series regular.
-She also co-hosted Can We Shop? with Joan Rivers.
+She co-hosted Can We Shop? with Joan Rivers.
 She continued her work in television working as a spokesperson for Burger King, and guest starring in New York Undercover.